ZKsync OS Server Developer Documentation

 Config options

 See node/sequencer/config.rs for config options and defaults.
-Use env variables to override, e.g.:
+Use a JSON configuration file to override the defaults, e.g.:

 prover_api_fake_provers_enabled=false cargo run --release